The latest GRAF® weather model improvements

 Media: Reliable forecasts built into broadcast media solutions keep viewers informed and engaged.
 Localized, timely forecasts build trust, improve viewer retention, and support higher ad revenue.
 Broadcasters can promote their accuracy, backed by The Weather Company, as a differentiator in competitive media markets.

-Government & defense: From storm response to mission planning, government and defense agencies rely on accurate forecasts for operational readiness.
+Government & Defense: From storm response to mission planning, government and defense agencies rely on accurate forecasts for operational readiness.
 Whether preparing for hurricanes or managing logistics during winter storms, accurate data helps leaders act decisively and allocate resources efficiently.

 What is the future of forecasting?